I’m April Greenan. I’m the instigator and custodian of SoundThinking.org.

 The life and music of Francis Hopkinson (1737-1791), one of our noble (and very cool) Founders–who was also a musician (along with Mr. Jefferson and Dr. Franklin, his personal friends).
 Hopkinson was the composer of some of the earliest secular music produced in colonial America.
 Native American music is, of course, the earliest of American musics.
 Hopkinson was a master of 18th-century social media; he used the press to criticize and fabulously embarrass British authority in the colonies.
 Literary scholars declare his most pungent political satire the equal of Swift, Addison, and Steele.
 He was a federal judge, the first secretary of the U.S. Navy (not with that title), the “treasurer” of foreign loans to the developing republic, an inventor, and the designer of the American flag: the stars and stripes were his idea.
 His life is a story that has yet to be told accurately and in full.

-President Franklin Delano Roosevelt’s WPA and the Federal Music Project, which launched sweeping and bold initiatives in music education, established the formal preservation of our traditional musics, shaped the nation’s professional symphony orchestras, and engaged Americans with music in unprecedented and unparalleled ways.
+President Franklin Delano Roosevelt’s WPA and the Federal Music Project, which launched sweeping and bold initiatives in music education, established the formal preservation of our traditional musics, brought classical music to millions, inspired composers to craft an American style of music, and engaged Americans with music in unprecedented and unparalleled ways.

 I’m interested in the social ramifications of multiple music traditions coexisting in American communities large and small.
 Learning about the world’s musical traditions that have been sustained, merged with others, or threatened in the United States led me to develop and teach courses in so-called “world” music (so far, most of the music we hear is from our one world, so that nomenclature is troublesome), or traditions other than that of the western art canon.